bkatrenko/kytsya/README.md

 	})
 ```
 Every member of "data" slice will be handled in a separate goroutine ("handler") and results will be returned in resCh channel that will be closed after all tasks are done.

+No external dependencies in the kit, pure std golang :)